 The single bloodiest day in American military history, the Battle of Antietam serves as an exemplary model for evaluating and analyzing a multitude of leadership practices and characteristics which can be directly applied to the leadership acumen needed for today’s business environment.

-On Sept.
-16, 1862 Maj.
-Gen. George B. McClellan and his Union Army of the Potomac confronted Robert E. Lee’s Army of Northern Virginia at Sharpsburg, Maryland.
-At dawn on Sept.
-17, Maj.
-General Joseph Hooker’s Union corps mounted a powerful assault on Lee’s left flank that began the Battle of Antietam.
-Over the course of the day and into the following day, 87,000 Union troops and 45,000 Confederate troops waged vicious warfare.
-The Battle of Antietam was marked by heroic attacks, counterattacks and leadership decisions that were of both short-term and long-term consequence.
+On September 16, 1862, the Union Army of the Potomac confronted the Army of Northern Virginia at Sharpsburg, Maryland.
+At dawn on September 17, the Union forces mounted a powerful assault on the Confederate left flank that began the Battle of Antietam.
+Over the course of that day and into the following day, 87,000 Union troops and 45,000 Confederate troops waged vicious warfare.
+The Battle of Antietam was marked by heroic attacks, counterattacks, and leadership decisions that were of both short-term and long-term consequence.

 Who Should Attend

 The leadership principles and concepts presented through the Antietam Leadership Experience can be tailored to meet the needs of the highest level senior leaders to the less-experienced yet rising leaders within an organization.
 The Antietam Leadership Experience explores universal leadership themes that any leader will find beneficial to his or her career growth and/or organizational aspirations.